DataDog/dd-sdk-reactnative/docs/new_setup.md

 }
 ```

-where your configuration has the following keys:
+Where your configuration has the following keys:

 ```js
 import {